Best OBD2 Scanner for DIY Auto Repair

 7. Autel MaxiDAS

 Autel Maxidas is a professional-level scanner that many repair shops use.
-While it is more expensive, it is without a doubt the best OBD2 scanner on this list.
+While it is more expensive, it is undoubtedly the best OBD2 scanner on this list.
 In addition, it is easy to navigate, even for a beginner.

 Not only does it read and clear codes from all modules on vehicles, but it also allows you to perform adaptations and reset various systems.

-You can use Autel MaxiDas to carry out functions such as resetting the steering angle sensor or registering the battery.
-Reset transmission shifting points etc. It offers great value for the money.
-However, it still costs more than what most DIYers are willing to spend on a scanner.
+You can use Autel MaxiDas to carry out functions such as resetting the steering angle sensor, registering the battery, resetting transmission shifting points, etc. It offers great value for the money.
+However, it still costs more than most DIYers are willing to spend on a scanner.

 CONS